 Planning your matrimony month based on the wedding site can help you avoid potential day of issues.

 Living in the Houston area means warm weather virtually all year long.
 Talk about a wedding planners dream, right!?
 Well, that also means the summer can be a bit too hot for an enjoyable outdoor wedding ceremony and there is also the risk of rain.
 Though the cool fall/winter months are blessing after summer heat, the average high of 63 ° in December might be colder than you’d like for your big day.

-So, consider where your wedding will take place before worrying about when… though that’s obviously important too!
+You have a slew of west Texas wedding venues to choose from.
+Which is why you should consider where your wedding will take place before worrying about when… though that’s obviously important too!